fbpx

 If you want a trip that is off the beaten track, then this is definitely for you.
 If it sounds too gruelling, simply pick one of the sections to do.
 The first leg, Killarney to Torc Waterfall is just 6km long.
 The breathtaking waterfall is worth the sweat and effort alone.

 Learn more about walking the Kerry Way and other Irish long distance trails in our guide.
-Or, walk sections of the Kerry Way on a new hiking trip through Kerry and Clare.

 View Trip

-Bonus: Take a Day Trip from Killarney
+Day Trips from Killarney

 healy-pass